marcellbarsony/obsidian/Linux/Privesc/Cron Jobs.md

 <!-- Write Privilege {{{-->
 ### Write Privilege

-Check if the following directories have write privilege
+Check if the any of the Cron directories have write privilege

-- `/etc/cron.d`
+`/etc/cron.d`

 ```sh
 test -w /etc/cron.d && echo "Writable" || echo "Not Writable"